qq1u/gvm/README.md

 2. Specify the version to install GO (example: 1.22.2)
     - `gvm install 1.22.2`

-3. View the current go version
+3. View the current GO version
     - `gvm version`

 4. Install other versions of GO (example: 1.22.1)